Rihanna Accuses Jennifer Lopez Of Being ‘So Desperate For Attention’ & Orchestrating Drake ‘Media Scam,’ Source Claims

 Rihanna allegedly still isn’t holding back when it comes to telling the world how she really feels about ex-boyfriend Drake supposedly dating her seemingly now former friend Jennifer Lopez.

-According to reports, after a whole lot of reported drama between Rihanna and her former boyfriend following their October breakup, sources are now claiming that the “Love On The Brain” singer has been telling friends that she believes Drake’s widely reported new romance is a supposedly a publicity stunt orchestrated by Jennifer and her camp.
+According to reports, after a whole lot of reported drama between Rihanna and her former boyfriend following their October breakup, sources are now claiming that the “Love On The Brain” singer has been telling friends that she believes Drake’s widely reported new romance is supposedly a publicity stunt orchestrated by Jennifer and her camp.

 That’s according to a new report by Stock News USA, who’s claiming that sources connected to Rihanna alleged that she’s been referring to Drake and Jennifer dating as being a “media scam” organized by Lopez.